NicklasXYZ/gleam_openfaas/README.md

 faas-cli new --lang gleam test-function
 ```

 Note: This essentially creates a usual Gleam project stucture, but with a pre-defined module name and files.
 The main functionality should be implemented in the files contained in the `test-function/function` directory.
 Extra dependencies should be added to the `rebar.config` file in the root of the `test-function` directory.
+The project can be compiled and tested locally as usual.

 4. Add new functionality to the function that is going to be deployed and managed by OpenFaaS: